Foreign Investment in Indonesia

 Bank Account for Companies and Foreign Entities

-If a company wants to open a bank account, some banks in Indonesia has special accounts for companies with their own benefits.
-Further, regarding the documents required, it is confirmed that the requirements to establish bank account for Indonesian or foreign companies are the same.
-The required documents are as follows:
+If a company intends to open a bank account, some banks in Indonesia offer special accounts for companies with their own benefits.
+The required documents for Indonesian or foreign companies are the same and include:

 -